Jiho-YesNLP/text-summ-for-doc-retrieval/README.md

 **BMET embeddings**

-We use the BMET embeddings which are pretrained embeddings for the PubMed articles annotated with the MeSH (Medical Subject Headings) entities.
-This embeddings contain MeSH codes in this format: `𝛆mesh_D00001`.
-You can loaded pretrained the BMET embeddings from [here](https://drive.google.com/file/d/1s1Axugg--VoKq-pWzI95wGIWe0tPs1q0/view?usp=sharing)
+We have trained special word embeddings for this project, which we dubbed the BMET embeddings.
+We trained this model with the biomedical literature along with the MeSH (Medical Subject Headings) entity codes used for biomedical concept annotations.
+The MeSH codes are encoded in a special way, e.g., `𝛆mesh_D00001` for `D00001`, and the vectors for entity codes share the same vector space with the regular words.
+You can download pretrained BMET embeddings from [here](https://drive.google.com/file/d/1s1Axugg--VoKq-pWzI95wGIWe0tPs1q0/view?usp=sharing)

 ### Install Stanford CoreNLP